 In the UK, the NHS advise to always make up the bottle fresh for every feed.
 They also advise that if this isn't possible, prepare the feed at home and cool it for at least one hour in the back of the fridge.

 According to e.g., WHO, CDC and Danish health authorities, it is quite o.k. to make more than one bottle at a time if you cool them directly after making (in the fridge or in iced water) and store them in the fridge until use (max 24 hours).
 This means you can make bottles ready before you go to sleep, and heat them in seconds when baby wakes up hungry during the night.
 You can use the microwave for heating if you use milkymeter - and stops the microwave when milkymeter flashes green.
 This makes sure the temperature is right and dangerous hotspots are avoided.
 Stir or swirl the bottle to even out temperature.
 In this way, you do not have to wait for baby to wake up the rest of the family before bottle is ready.

 Can milkymeter be used for anything else than breast milk and formula

 milkymeter is designed for measuring temperature when you heat liquids to body temperature.
 This means you can use milkymeter with all kinds of liquids you heat to body temperature in the microwave.
 Besides milk this may be e.g., if you give your baby camomile tea, fennel tea or gruel.

 We also use milkymeter for toddlers and older children when they want warm cocoa or warm milk.
-A toddler or older child normally like milk a little warmer than a baby would, if this is the case, try to let milkymeter flash red once before you stop the microwave and stir.
+A toddler or older child normally like their milk a little warmer than a baby would, if this is the case, try to let milkymeter flash red once or twice before you stop the microwave and stir.
 This will give you a temperature of about 42-45 degrees.